 Private charity is simply more efficient than government welfare, because inefficient charities get bad publicity and lose donations to competing charities, while inefficient government programs collect their income by force, are not subject to the discipline of the market, and so waste most of their revenue on overhead.

 Not only would a higher percentage of the amount given for welfare purposes actually reach the poor in a libertarian welfare system, but the original amount itself would probably be higher too.
 Why?
 Because those who give to charity would have more money to give, as a result of a freer and consequently more prosperous economy, higher employment, and no taxation.
-(Since government monopolies with access to tax revenues have no incentive to cut costs — remember the Pentagon paying $1000 for a screwdriver? — what the government pays for in taxes costs far, far more than it would if private individuals and organisations, spending their own money, were to pay for the same things themselves.)
+(Since government monopolies with access to tax revenues have no incentive to cut costs — remember the Pentagon paying one thousand dollars for a screwdriver? — what the government pays for in taxes costs far, far more than it would if private individuals and organisations, spending their own money, were to pay for the same things themselves.)

 So people would have more money to give to the poor, and more of the amount they gave would actually reach the poor.
 In addition, there would be fewer poor people needing the money in the first place, for reasons I’ve already mentioned.
 Thus, in the absence of government regulation and redistribution, proportionally larger slices of an absolutely larger pie would be going to absolutely fewer poor people.
 A free society would see the virtual elimination of poverty.